-.

-Alternative Flow
+As the 802.16 basestation is located at the Macro cell site and this site has trusted backhaul then the 802.16 small cell backhaul can also be considered trusted.
+This potentially allows the deployment of the indoor small cells without the need for a security gateway and/or the use of IP SEC for the backhaul links (depending on the small cell in question).
+This can reduce the bandwidths required (avoiding the overhead of the IPSEC traffic).

 TBD.

-Use Case 2 – Mobile Carrier, Backhaul for Indoor LTE Enterprise femto-cell Deployment.
+Deployment Scenario 2– Mobile Carrier, Backhaul for Indoor LTE Enterprise Small Cell Deployment.

 Short Description

-As part of an LTE heterogeneous network.
-Providing backhaul for a layer of cells deployed indoors in shopping malls, stadiums, SME facilities etc. The small cell layer is deployed to increase coverage in these locations and provide dedicated capacity in these extreme high usage locations.
+As part of an LTE heterogeneous network there is a need to provide backhaul for a layer of cells deployed indoors in shopping malls, stadiums, and into large, and small/medium enterprises facilities etc. These small cell layers is deployed to increase coverage in these locations and provide dedicated capacity in these extreme high usage locations, which is driven by large numbers of users in a very dense locations.
+A typical scenario would be an office block where the enterprise has a corporate deal with a carrier and this results in tens or hundreds of users on the same carrier network.

 Wireless backhaul is provided to the building direct from the mobile carriers network by feeding from existing macro-sites.
-Final distribution to indoor eNBs is made through Ethernet or Fibre LAN within the building.
+Distribution to indoor eNBs can be made through Ethernet or Fibre LAN within the building, or in some locations the 802.16 small cell backhaul is directly integrated into the indoor enterprise pico or femto cell and backhaul operates on a NLOS basis with first wall penetration.